Version 1.0DraftLast updated: February 2025

 For Verifiers

-1. Receive a verification link or PDF from the candidate.
+1. Receive a PDF from the candidate.

 Best Practices